croner-i-web/progression-framework/frameworks/engineering/mobile.md

         criteria:
           - "Be positive and constructive in team interactions"
           - "Proactively communicate with their team what they are working on & how it's going"
-          - "Have a regular conversation and provide update to their team lead/manager/mentor"
+          - "Have a regular conversation and provide updates to their team lead/manager/mentor"
-          - "Transparent about mistakes they've made"
+          - "Be transparent about mistakes they've made"
           - "Seek guidance from other engineers, rather than answers"
           - "Write PR descriptions that provide basic context for the change"
           - "Be comforable to demo their work"